The Fiat vs. the Forum

 Parades could go from the Colosseum, past the Roman and Imperial Fori, and end at Piazza Venezia, where the Vittorio Emanuele II Monument celebrated the new country of Italy and, more importantly, Mussolini gave crowd-rousing speeches from his office in the Palazzo Venezia.

-As an interim compromise, Via dei Fori Imperiali is now closed to traffic on Sundays—great for strolling and biking—and in 1998 they began excavating even more of the area under what has been a triangular bit of greensward between the boulevard and the Imperial Fori–hugging Via Alessandrina.
+In 1998 they began excavating even more of the area under what has been a triangular bit of greensward between the boulevard and the Imperial Fori–hugging Via Alessandrina.

 Opening the Markets of Trajan to the public is but the first step in a scheme to eventually link of as much of the area as possible.
 The plan settled upon for now calls for Via dei Fori Imperiali to slowly become a raised viaduct as archaeologists excavate down all around it, punching a series of tunnels under the road, allowing visitors to wander from one side to the other.